Amazon Changed My Product Category – A Troubleshooting Guide

 If you believe that something has gone awry with your category designations, then it’s in your best interest to act promptly to find a resolution.

 As most seasoned Amazon veterans can attest, in the case of operational account problems such as unexpected category changes, it’s a case of if rather than when.
-And just because you are able to find a solution to one specific problem, doesn’t mean that you won’t encounter the exact same problem again in the future.
+Just because you are able to find a solution to one specific problem doesn’t mean that you won’t encounter the exact same problem again in the future.

 Having robust systems that help you identify and solve account problems as they arise is an absolute necessity for brands looking to scale their Amazon presence.

-If you’d like to talk with the Bobsled team about solving product category problems, please schedule an appointment below.
+If you’d like to talk with the Acadia team about solving product category problems, reach out to us here.